huggingface/blog/graphml-classification.md

 ```
 When the model is trained, it can be saved to the hub with all the associated training artefacts using `push_to_hub`.

 As this model is quite big, it takes about a day to train/fine-tune for 20 epochs on CPU (IntelCore i7).
-It can be worth using powerful GPUs and parallelization instead, leveraging `accelerate`.
+To go faster, you could use powerful GPUs and parallelization instead, by launching the code either in a Colab notebook or directly on the cluster of your choice.

 ## Ending note